Flowers (Miley Cyrus song): Lawsuit

-On November 20, 2024, Cyrus's attorneys filled for dismissal of the lawsuit, on the ground that Tempo Music did not have standing to sue without the participation of the song's other co-writers or co-owners.
-The court denied Cyrus's motion, saying that Lawrence could have sued on his own as a co-writer to enforce the copyright, and Tempo Music as his transferee "steps into Lawrence's shoes and is a co‐owner of the exclusive rights of the copyright."
-As of September 2025, the court has not yet ruled on whether "Flowers" infringed the copyright of "When I Was Your Man".
+In November, 2024, Cyrus's lawyers filed for dismissal of the lawsuit on the procedural ground that Tempo did not have standing to sue without the participation of the song's other co-writers or co-owners, but in March 2025 the court denied the motion, saying that Lawrence could have sued on his own as a co-writer to enforce the copyright, and Tempo "steps into Lawrence's shoes and is a co‐owner of the exclusive rights of the copyright".
+In February 2026, Cyrus's lawyers again filed for dismissal, this time on the merits, arguing that the suit is based on lyrics "which are commonplace tropes in breakup songs", but this motion was also denied, allowing the case to proceed As of June 2026.